VeselinaSidova/Veselina-Sidova-employees/README.md

    * EmpID: Employee ID.
    * ProjectID: Project ID.
-   * DateFrom: Start date of the project (format: DD-MM-YYYY).
+   * DateFrom: Start date of the project (format: YYYY-MM-DD).
    * DateTo: End date of the project.
-Use NULL if the project is ongoing or the end date is not known (format: DD-MM-YYYY).
+Use NULL if the project is ongoing or the end date is not known (format: YYYY-MM-DD).

 ## Dependencies